Make a show worth coming back to.

 AI is great at moments.
 A show lives on continuity.
 Showspring keeps your characters, their voices, and your world consistent from the first episode to the fiftieth, on a channel that stays entirely yours.
 It knows what happened last week, so every episode builds on the one before.
 You direct every step.

-Early access, honestly Evaluation accounts run the full studio today on efficient models — video renders on Veo Lite, and bringing your own Google key unlocks the whole Veo lineup now.
-Publishing to your own channels is a guided step with us during the evaluation rather than a button; self-serve publishing, and more engines over API, unlock as early access matures.
+What you get, honestly You get the full studio today.
+You pick the video engine per episode — Google Omni or Veo — and bringing your own Google key unlocks the whole Veo lineup.
+Publishing to your own channels is a guided step with us rather than a button; self-serve publishing, and more engines over API, are still to come.
 Everything above is proven in weekly production on the flagship.

 You direct.
 The studio does the rest.